Personal Finance Software Support

 If after talking with support, or sending an e-mail describing the problem, we ask you to zip and send the program back, then here's how to do it:

-Go to Windows Explorer (right click on the Start button and click Explore).
+• Go to Windows Explorer (before Windows 8.x, right click on the Start button and click Explore).
 This is not Internet Explorer (AKA your browser).

-There is now a much smaller-sized zipped file with the same name (but the extension is now zip instead of xlsx).
+There is now a much smaller-sized zipped file with the same name (but the extension is now zip instead of xlsx or xlsm).

 Please send that as an e-mail attachment.

-Please don't zip more than one file at a time, as that can make an attachment over 10Mb, which will be rejected by the e-mail server (it won't make it, so you'll be waiting for a response to an e-mail that never arrived).
+Please ensure the attachment is not over 10Mb, which may be rejected by the e-mail server (it won't make it, so you'll be waiting for a response to an e-mail that never arrived).

 E-mailing Screen Prints